frameworklori/lori-framework-site/docs/cases/LORI-CASE-015.md

- ##LORI-CASE-015: Right to Die – Ethical Deliberation on Euthanasia
   ## LORI CASE-015: Euthanasia Ethics Jury Case

 This case explores the ethical, legal, cultural, and emotional dimensions of euthanasia through the LORI Jury-Based Judgment System.